 - Phebe N. Novakovic became chairman and chief executive officer.

 - General Dynamics acquired Metro Machine Imperial Docks in 2011 and Earl Industries’ Ship Repair Division in 2012, growing our shipbuilding repair and maintenance operations on both coasts of the United States.

 - The company purchased General Motors Defense, Veridian and Digital Systems Resources (DSR).

-- In 2001, we acquired Motorola Integrated Systems and Primex Technologies.
+- Acquired Motorola Integrated Systems and Primex Technologies.

 - The company acquired Gulfstream Aerospace and GTE Government Systems.